La Chaussée-sur-Marne

 La Chaussée-sur-Marne (/fr/, literally La Chaussée on Marne) is a commune in the Marne department in the Grand Est region in north-eastern France.
 It is part of the canton of Vitry-le-François-Champagne et Der and the arrondissement of Vitry-le-François.

 Geography and map

 The altitude of the commune of La Chaussée-sur-Marne ranges between 87 and 187 meters.
 The area of the commune is 22.05 km^{2}.
 The nearest larger town is Vitry-le-François, 13 km to the south.

 Population and housing

-The commune had a population of 778 in 2019.
-As of 2019, there are 349 dwellings in the commune, of which 322 primary residences.
+As of 2023, the population of the commune was 758.
+As of 2019, there were 349 dwellings in the commune, of which 322 primary residences.